praharshbhatt/jarvis-assistant/README.md

 # Customization
 You can customize the chat interface by modifying the main.py file.
 You can change the UI layout, add new models, or implement additional features to suit your needs.

-# Data Storage
-The repository provides a data storage mechanism for website data collection.
-The collected data is stored in the data/training_data/websites directory.

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file for more details.